 Terminating a pregnancy was made illegal in multiple US states within hours of Roe v Wade being overturned, and more states have since also banned abortions.

-Nearly all abortions have now been prohibited in the states of Alabama, Arkansas, Kentucky, Louisiana, Missouri, Oklahoma, South Dakota, Utah, and Wisconsin after the 24 June ruling, according to The New York Times tracker.
+As of 1 September, early all abortions have now been prohibited in various states after the 24 June ruling, according to the Guttmacher Institute.

 These are all the US states where abortion is already banned or restricted:

 Ohio and Georgia have six week bans in effect now also, making most abortion inaccessible.
 It does, mean, however, that if women are fewer than six weeks pregnant they can still get an abortion in these states.
 Currently, Florida also bans abortion after 15 weeks.

 These are all the states where abortion will be, or is expected to be, banned or retricted in the coming days weeks and months:

 Visit the Guttmacher Institute interactive map for more information about the rules in each state.

 Among the first states to outlaw almost all abortions after the ruling was Utah where an abortion ban came into effect on the evening of 24 June.

 Utah’s Republican state senator Daniel McCay said it would be wrong for Utah women to seek abortions in neighbouring states but added that he had no immediate plans to stop them from doing so.